 C3-1 = Birds in flight / very large focus and 1/4000 shutter

 C3-2 = Birds pre-burst / enables the PRE-SH1 and PRE-SH2 with continuous I or II

 C3-3 = Star trails / we use this a lot on the outback trips!

 MOVIE = 4K 25fps (10-bit 422 + Cinelike D gamma)

 Unzip and copy to your SD card:

 Use the blue spanner menu to load settings:

-Firmware updates for the LUMIX G9 can be found here:
+Firmware release V2.7 for the LUMIX G9 can be found here: